Starting secondary school

 • Don’t be afraid to ask questions.
-Contact the school and find out more information.
-Speak to people whose children already attend.
+Feel free to contact the secondary schools directly to find out more information.

-• If the school offers extra events in year 5/ 6, encourage your child to attend them.
-This will help them to become more familiar and meet other children before they start.
+• If the secondary school offers extra events in Year 5/6, encourage your child to attend them.
+This will help them to become more familiar and meet other children before they move to secondary school.

-• Talk to your child’s primary school if you have any worries.
-They may be able to offer support.
+• Talk to your child’s current primary school if you have any worries.
+They may be able to offer additional transition support.

-• If possible, print a school map for you and your child to look at and check the school website to see if they offer virtual tours and videos of the new school environment.
-Doing these things can minimise unknowns for day one and can reduce anxiety.
+• If possible, print a school map for you and your child to look at, visit the school's website to see if they offer virtual tours and videos of the new school environment.
+Taking time to learn about the new school environment before starting can help to reduce anxiety.

 Top 5 tips

-1. Don’t worry about getting lost - everyone will feel the same at some point so ask for help.
+1. Don’t worry about getting lost - everyone will feel the same so ask for help.
 Getting lost can help you find new places too.

 2. Make friends and be yourself!
-People will like you for you!
-Secondary school gives you lots of opportunity to meet lots of new people.
+Use the taster days to start meeting other new starters.
+Secondary school gives you lots of opportunity to meet new people.
 Exciting!

 Here is an example of a secondary school video to give you an idea of what you might expect.
 Check online to see if your new school has a video you could look at too!